 Some of the benefits of using reclaimed water for irrigation include:

-- Saving on your monthly water bill by not paying potable water prices for irrigation water
+- Save on your monthly water bill by not paying potable water prices for irrigation water.

-- Conservation of precious drinking water supplies by reducing the amount of ground water pumped out of the Aquifer for irrigation
+- Conserve precious drinking water supplies by reducing the amount of ground water pumped out of the aquifer for irrigation.

-- Reductions in the costs associated with obtaining new sources of drinking water due to lessening demands on the drinking water supply for irrigation
+- Reduce the costs associated with obtaining new sources of drinking water due to lessening demands on the drinking water supply for irrigation.

-Type II reclaimed water can be used for irrigation of golf courses and restricted pastureland (where the public is not present during the time when irrigation activities occur) as well as, soil compaction or dust control in construction areas where application procedures minimize drift to public areas.
-Type II reclaimed water in Boerne is primarily used for construction purposes, and with a permit, is available at our fill station located at 334 Esser Rd.
+Type 2 reclaimed water can be used for irrigation of golf courses and restricted pastureland (where the public is not present during the time when irrigation activities occur) as well as, soil compaction or dust control in construction areas where application procedures minimize drift to public areas.
+Type 2 reclaimed water in Boerne is primarily used for construction purposes, and with a permit, is available at our fill station located at 334 Esser Road.